California couple accused of abusing, killing their 1-year-old son - NewsBreak

 When the boy arrived at the hospital, he was immediately pronounced dead.

-Police were called to the hospital and confirmed that the boy had obvious signs of trauma such as “lesions, bruising, and burn marks.”Used needles, bloody knife found in home of 6 children
+Police were called to the hospital and confirmed that the boy had obvious signs of trauma such as “lesions, bruising, and burn marks.”‘Mommy help me!
+They set me on fire!’
+Mom says son’s face burned during bullying

 Some of the injuries appeared to be in various stages of healing, indicating that the boy was likely a victim of ongoing abuse.
 Medical staff also determined that the child likely died from the injuries before he was brought to Pomona.